hanyizhao/NetSpeedMonitor/README.md

 # NetSpeedMonitor

-This is a net speed monitor just like 360.
+This is a net speed monitor just like 360 for windows user.

 # How to install